 Institutional Use Categories: For clarification, the Zoning Code Table 110-1 identifies both Group Living and Household Living as uses in the 'Residential Categories'.
 Uses such as Schools, Religious Institutions and Parks, are listed under the 'Institutional Categories'.
 Only those uses that are listed under the institutional category are subject to the Institutional Development Standards (33.110.245).
 The applicant has designed the project to meet all applicable development standards.

 Housing Potential for Subject Site: For clarification, the subject site, zoned R5 has originally platted lots that would allow up to 6 single-dwelling residences.
 Lots 30-27 could each be developed separately, each with a 'skinny home', per Section 33.110.213.B.2.
 Lots 26 and 25 could be combined for the development of a duplex (2 dwellings).

 Alley access: The adjacent unimproved public alleyway is 15-feet wide.
-The applicant inquired about City requirements if the alley were used for access to on-site parking.
+The applicant inquired about City requirements if the alley were used for access to onsite parking.
 Per Teresa Montalvo, PBOT, a 20-foot wide alley is required to accommodate 2-way traffic.
 A dedication and paving and stormwater management facilities would be required to utilize the alley for access."
 (Exhibit E.3)

-The Hearings Officer notes that written comments received by the Hearings Office prior to the June 20, 2016, public hearing and oral/written testimony received at the public hearing and during the open-record period, for the most part, covered similar topics as summarized by BDS Staff above.
-The Hearings Officer will address the topics related to relevant approval criteria in the findings below.
+The Hearings Officer noted that written comments received by the Hearings Office prior to the June 20, 2016, public hearing and oral/written testimony received at the public hearing and during the open-record period, for the most part, covered similar topics as summarized by BDS Staff above.
+The Hearings Officer addressed the topics related to relevant approval criteria in its decision.
+The City Council addresses the Hearings Officer's decision and the testimony received during the on-the-record hearing related in the findings below.